The four of them were always together _ longtime friends who shared a love of metaphysics and travel.

 The impact sent Daniele and his wife, Barbara, to the hospital.
 It killed their friends Thomas and Dorcas Black of St. Petersburg.

 The Blacks were ministers at the Temple of Life church at the Center for Metaphysical Studies, the educational division of New Age Ministries International, headquartered in Clearwater.
 Daniele is the center's dean of education.

 "It's very unfortunate.
 It was a very shocking thing," said Daniele, 58, who continued to recover from internal injuries Tuesday at the Medical University of South Carolina hospital in Charleston.
 "The Blacks were like surrogate parents to me."

 Mr. Black, 77, was a teacher who became a ceramic tile specialist after he and his wife moved to Florida with their two sons in 1957.
-He was active in the Elks Lodge, serving as treasurer and parliamentarian.
+He was active in the Elks Lodge.

 "He was a great mediator," said his son, Wynne Black, 47, of New Port Richey.
 "He just had this way of calming everybody down."